QPThree/101d1/201/05read.md

 [Home](../README.md)

-Information put into my own words came from *Book Title* by J Duckett
+Information put into my own words came from *HTML & CSS* by J Duckett and *JPEG vs PNG vs GIF* by Rahul Nanwani